sprague252/AudioDisplay/README.md

 # AudioDisplay
-Julia module to embed HTML5 audio player in Jupyter notebook
+Julia module to embed an HTML5 audio player in a Jupyter notebook